 Increased Productivity and Supported Innovation

 When information and expertise is accessible, employees can take initiative to solve their own problems rather than spending time to figure out who has the information they need to do their job.
-It also supports people coming up with creative solutions.
-Organizational silos that are transparent exposes people who once had their blinders on to a new set of challenges and ways of thinking across departments.
-Tapping into the river of knowledge and resources across an organization creates an endless surge of ideas for new strategies, markets, services and products.
+It also supports people to come up with more creative solutions.
+Exposing organizational silos opens people up to new ideas and diverse ways of thinking across departments.
+Tapping into the wealth of knowledge and resources across an organization instead of just one team creates a deeper, more connected pool of ideas for new strategies and better collaboration.

-At Kintone and our parent company Cybozu in Japan, we recently completed a review of all our managers and people in leadership roles.
+At Kintone and our parent company, Cybozu, Inc, in Japan, we recently completed a review of all our managers and people in leadership roles.
 After employees submitted their anonymous feedback, the conversation continued with managers openly posting their response about areas they'd like to improve in along with actionable steps.
 Putting the facts and feedback on the table, even when it's uncomfortable, closes the perception gap between leadership and employees and makes our companies a better, more enjoyable place to work at.

-Information technology, particularly cloud-computing platforms, make it easier than ever before to build a culture of transparency across an organization.
-While there're lot of choices out there, Kintone is built for enterprise teams needing powerful, custom-built solutions.
+Information technology, particularly cloud-computing platforms, make it easier than ever before to build a culture of transparency across an organization, even when your teams are distributed or remote.
+While there're lot of choices out there, Kintone is built for collaborative teams that need powerful, custom-built solutions.
 Business users, regardless of coding skills, can transform spreadsheets and documents into live powerful business applications.
-Invite your team, clients department or entire organization to collaborate on projects.
-Then from desktop to mobile device, view dynamic, real-time reports and analytics, assign colleagues a new task or create an app with all of a projects' documents in one accessible location.
-These are among the thousands of ways over 6,000 customers use Kintone every day to build a culture of transparency, like American Electric's Director of Engineering Rehan Siddiqui.
+Invite your team, clients, department, or entire organization to collaborate on projects.
+Then from desktop to mobile device, view dynamic, real-time reports and analytics, assign colleagues a new task, or create an app with all of a projects' documents in one accessible location.
+These are among the thousands of ways over 15,000 organizations use Kintone to build a culture of transparency, like American Electric's Director of Engineering Rehan Siddiqui.

-"Our team is more transparent, more accountable and more empowered thanks to Kintone," he said.
+"Our team is more transparent, more accountable and more empowered thanks to Kintone," said Siddiqui.